There are plenty of investment moves you can make during a stock market crash, but this is not the obvious one.

 This may sound foolish, but how many investors have done this?
 How many growth forecasts, investment outlooks you hear lately are based on past data?

 In the Roulette game in Casino, you always see the “statistics” of the past betting results.
-Those results have absolutely no effect of the next bet, yet people can always seemingly find some patterns to justify their next bets.
+Those results have absolutely no effect on the next bet, yet people can always seemingly find some patterns to justify their next bets.

 The same goes in the investment forecasts.
 Most of them are just illusions of control.